sptechsolutions/devops-engineer-spts/README.md

    - `production.yaml` compose should pull images from the internal registry hosted on GitLab CI linked with the project, do not expose `OpenAPI` docs `api/v1/docs` and follow more strict security best practices.
    - Add a backend-app service health check that does an HTTP GET on `api/v1/activity` to see if the application is healthy, and waits until it is.

-3. Prepare a basic CI/CD workflow (or workflows) based on GitLab CI that will:
+3. (Optional) Prepare a basic CI/CD workflow (or workflows) based on GitLab CI that will:
    - Include a CI job that lists outdated dependencies in the app project.
    - Include a CI job that tests if `docker compose up` can be run for both of the `deployment/*.yaml` compositions.
    - Re-build the `backend.dockerfile` image if either the app source code, `dockerfile`, or app dependencies change, and push the container image to the project's internal `Container Registry` (after merging/pushing to `main`).
    - Re-build the `nginx.dockerfile` if either the nginx config or `dockerfile` definition, or `index.html` changes, and push the container image to the project's internal `Container Registry` (after merging/pushing to `main`).

-4. (Optional) Using <https://github.com/mingrammer/diagrams>, create `docs/gcp.py` that will **create an example infrastructure diagram** that could deploy the above application using build artifacts and `production.yaml`, and make the services exposed by the nginx reverse proxy available via HTTPS.
-   - Use only basic services that you are familiar with.
-The simpler the infrastructure, the better!
-Keep in mind that it still needs to meet basic security checks (TLS, firewall, public access, etc.)!